 I have been working with ConceiveAbilities for five years as a surrogate.
 Take it from me that all of the staff are amazing.
 Everyone from the owner down to the intake coordinators are approachable, respectful and caring.
 At every step of the process, they are there for you.
 Not just there, but really connected and involved in every aspect.
 You can tell everyone loves what they are doing.
 I am honored and proud to work with this agency.

 Yes.
 You have to have at least one healthy pregnancy and delivery without complications.
 Doctors need to ensure your body is able to carry a healthy pregnancy.

 A surrogate’s spouse or partner plays a vital role of support for the surrogate throughout her surrogacy journey.
 Watch surrogate Samantha share her perspective on her husband’s role in surrogacy.

-All of ConceiveAbilities surrogates are gestational surrogates.
-The most common form of modern surrogacy is achieved with a gestational carrier.
-This is a woman who undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).
+All of ConceiveAbilities surrogates are gestational carriers.
+The most common form of modern surrogacy is achieved through gestational surrogacy.
+Unlike traditional surrogates, a gestational surrogate undergoes in vitro fertilization and carries an embryo that was created with an egg from the intended mother (or donor) and sperm from the intended father (or donor).

 Because more families are choosing surrogacy, surrogates are in high demand.
-To find out your personalized base surrogate pay, use our surrogate pay calculator.
+To find out your personalized base surrogate compensation, use our surrogate pay calculator.